Want to learn what is really happening? Head on to the first chapter of the tutorial instead.

 Open Content Studio from the top right

 Headless Movie DBproject, then click the root item in the tree structure

 Next.XPapp to the list of applications on the site.
 It will override the default preview for the content within the site.

-After saving, the preview should update to show your front-end.
+After saving and going back to Content Studio, the preview should update to show your front-end.

 For production use, we recommend moving the configuration to the solution console - as described here.

 The Next.XP app acts as a proxy, and forwards the token from the configuration to activate Next.js' preview mode.

 Your edits will only be visible in Content Studio, until published.

 When publishing changes, Next.XP will automatically trigger revalidation of all pages in the front-end, and the changes will go live.